 It’s also important to remember that, in the same way design optimization with 3DP unlocks specific form or function benefits, 3DP files for metal parts can also be optimized for CNC machining to help manufacturers achieve the spec they want for less cost.
 Rotating, repositioning, process complexity and custom fixtures common, but costly, when creating intricate metal parts with CNC, can be minimized or negated completely by using 3D printing to ‘take the initial structural strain’, leaving simple – yet spec-critical – final processing to CNC machines, for instance to add fine threads.

-Additionally, on top of design/performance benefits, combining the powerful advantages of 3DP and CNC to produce mental parts is often a speedier, and therefore more cost-effective, process, than developing a specific injection molding solution.
+Additionally, on top of design and performance benefits, combining the powerful advantages of 3DP and CNC to produce metal parts is often a speedier and, therefore, more cost-effective process than developing a specific injection molding solution.
 Pair this with the design iteration benefits afforded by these digital manufacturing processes, and it’s clear to see why this ‘power couple’ of metal part production, can (and should) catch manufacturers’ attention.

 As both manufacturing methods are digital, does that mean they can be more easily set up as a single process?

 It does.
-And in fact the advantages that this offers is one of the key reasons that we have added CNC machining to our own metal 3DP offering.
+And in fact, the advantages that this offers are some of the key reasons that we have added CNC machining to our own metal 3DP offering.